xjjeb/My-SMS/readme.md

-#My-SMS Version 0.1
+#My-SMS Version 0.2

-##Uses git pull to get down and git push to upload github.
+##Uses Git Bash to keep the code up to date